Yamaha MT-10

 The Yamaha MT-10 (called FZ-10 in North America until 2017) is a standard motorcycle made by Japanese motorcycle manufacturer Yamaha in their MT motorcycle series, first sold in 2016.
 It was introduced at the 2015 EICMA in Milan, Italy.
 It is the flagship member of the MT range from Yamaha.
 The crossplane engine is based on the 2015 YZF-R1 but re-tuned to focus on low to mid-range torque.
-It features a number of significant technical changes including newly designed intake, exhaust and fuelling systems.
+It features a number of significant technical changes including newly designed intake, exhaust and fueling systems.
 It produces a claimed 118 kW @ 11,500 rpm and 111 Nm @ 9,000 rpm.
-The bike with non-functional V-Max-like air scoops replaces the fourteen-year old FZ1 as the flagship bike in Yamaha's sport naked range.
+It replaced the fourteen-year old FZ1 as the flagship bike in Yamaha's sport naked range.

+The bike had non-functional V-Max-like air scoops from 2016 until 2021; however, with the 2022 redesign, they became functional ram-air scoops.

 In October 2016, Yamaha released the MT-10 SP (for Europe only), which includes some upgrades such as Öhlins electronic racing suspension derived from the YZF-R1M, full-colour TFT LCD instrument panel, and an exclusive color scheme.
 For 2018, the bike is now designated MT-10 in all markets.

+Related Models

+Shun Miyazawa said buyers are moving away from the supersport bikes, adding, "(Yamaha) aim to create an older and younger brother and cousins (to the MT-09) - maybe the same capacity, but a slightly different concept".
+This was translated into the creation of the MT-07 (FZ-07 in North America), the XSR700, the XSR900 and the MT-10 (FZ-10 in North America).
+The MT-10 is using the same engine from R1, albeit detuned from the factory.